Narcolepsy – Pandemrix Vaccination

 Studies carried out in Finland and Sweden showed an association between Narcolepsy – Pandemrix vaccination in children, resulting in a 6 to 13-fold increase in those countries.

 The current advice from the European Medicines Agency is that the drug should not be used on persons under age 20 unless the recommended seasonal influenza vaccine is not available in cases where immunisation against H1N1 is needed.
-The HSE has said use of the vaccine is no longer recommended, and that GPs have been advised to return any remaining stocks.
+The HSE has said the use of the vaccine is no longer recommended, and that GPs have been advised to return any remaining stocks.
 The HSE has also confirmed that there are over 30 new cases of children and adolescents who have been diagnosed with narcolepsy.
 Narcolepsy is a disabling chronic neurological disorder which is characterised by excessive daytime sleepiness which is often accompanied by cataplexy, causing muscle weakness.

 A Support group has been set up in Ireland and it is called SOUND.
 This stands for Sufferers of Unique Narcolepsy Disorder.